SkyWalker9955/HomeLabCodebase/README.md

 # HomeLab Codebase

 This repository demonstrates a small layered setup using .NET 9.0.
-The root directory contains the following solutions:
+The root directory contains the following projects:

 ```
 /<root>